- Brand name

 YOMAX works by killing the bacteria that cause these infections.
 YOMAX can also be used to prevent infection.

 Your doctor may have prescribed YOMAX for another reason.

 There is no evidence that YOMAX is addictive.

 Before you take YOMAX

-- You have ever had an allergic reaction to amoxycillin or any of the ingredients listed toward the end of this leaflet.
-(See "Ingredients")
+- you have ever had an allergic reaction to amoxycillin or any of the ingredients listed towards the end of this leaflet.
+(See "Ingredients");

 - the packaging is torn or shows signs of tampering.